 Alcohol is included at Beaches all-inclusive resort in Turks and Caicos.
 It's a true open bar without any "gotchas."
 This includes premium spirits like Don Julio tequila and Johnnie Walker Black Label scotch.
 There is no tipping anywhere on the resort and the bartenders advertise this policy by wearing pins that say "No Tips, Please."
 Here are some of the beers, wines and spirits that you'll find at Beaches' bars and restaurants (or stocked in your room).

 Remember, the key to enjoying any open bar is moderation and hydration.
-The rule of having a glass of water between every drink is especially important in the hot tropical sun.
+Drinking a glass of water between every alcoholic drink is especially important in the hot tropical sun.
 Seriously, stay hydrated.

 There are five beers available at most bars and restaurants on the resort.
 (Cricketer's Pub in the Italian Village also has darker beers like Guinness and Newcastle available.)